APPL: Adaptive Planner Parameter Learning: APPL FROM EVALUATIVE FEEDBACK ( APPLE )

 \subsection{EXPERIMENTS}

 In our experiments, we find that \textsc{apple} can improve navigation performance by learning from evaluative feedback, in contrast to a teleoperated demonstration or a few corrective interventions, both of which require the non-expert user to take control of the moving robot.
 We also show \textsc{apple}'s generalizability to unseen environments.
-We implement \textsc{apple} on the same ClearPath Jackal ground robot in \textsc{barn}~\cite{perille2020benchmarking}, and in two physical obstacle courses.
+To be specific, we implement \textsc{apple} on the same ClearPath Jackal ground robot in \textsc{barn}~\cite{perille2020benchmarking}, and in two physical obstacle courses.
+We show that \textsc{apple} can achieve significant improvement compared to the default parameters, and even slightly better performance (not statistically significant) than \textsc{appli} learned from a similar obstacle course (Tab. \ref{tab::apple}).
 For full details about the experimental setup and results, please refer to our RAL article \cite{wangapple}.

-\section{APPL FROM REINFORCEMENT (\textsc{applr})}
+\section{APPL FROM REINFORCEMENT (\textsc{APPLR})}

 \emph{Adaptive Planner Parameter Learning from Reinforcement} (\textsc{applr}) \cite{xu2021applr} adopts the general notion of \emph{parameter policy} (Sec. \ref{sec::appl} Fig. \ref{fig::appl}).
 One disadvantage of learning planner parameters from different human interaction modalities is that the learner's performance is limited by the human's (most likely suboptimal) teleoperated demonstration, corrective interventions, and evaluative feedback.
 With reinforcement learning in a wide variety of simulation environments, \textsc{applr} does \emph{not} need access to any human interaction, and learns to make planner parameter decisions in such a way that allows the system to take suboptimal actions at one state in order to perform even better in the future.